ndpirat/markdown-it-vue/README.md

 internal plugin list:

-- markdown-it-plugin-echarts
-- markdown-it-plugin-mermaid
 - markdown-it-plugin-flowchart

 ## Options

-use `options` property to sepcial the options of markdow-it and markdown-it-plugins.
+use `options` property to specify the options of markdow-it and markdown-it-plugins.

 ```html
 <markdown-it-vue class="md-body" :content="content" :options="options" />